mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ![address form example](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/address-form.png#@900-1800)

-In a case like this, is better to opt out for a `fielset` with a `legend` saying "Postal address" vs having a heading element and just a `div` groupping these fields.
+In such cases it is better to use a `fieldset` with a `legend`, `<legend>Postal address</legend>`, instead of a heading element and a `div` grouping the fields.

 ### Tab index

-If you have a well structured page, and you're not rearranging input orders by CSS or JS, your best bet is to just rely on the browser and not set a tab index value on your inputs.
-This will ensure that when navigating with the keyboard you will move through the form as you would expect, in the order the elements are shown in the screen.
+If you have a well structured page and you're not rearranging input orders by CSS or JS, your best bet is to just rely on the browser and not set a tab index value on your inputs.
+This will ensure that when navigating with the keyboard you will move through the form as you would expect, in the order the elements are shown on the screen.

 This is not always possible, and in some cases you will have to resort to setting `tabindex` to make sure the keyboard navigation is consistent.
 Always